Paint Or Seek Camouflage Guide

 Which HSV slider fixes dark corners?

-Lower the Value (V) slider to match shadow pockets on Bank vault corners or Arcade back walls.
-Raise Saturation on neon maps where default muted paints look grey against bright cabinets.
+Lower the Value (V) slider to match shadow pockets on Warehouse crate-stack corners or Pirate Cove back walls.
+Raise Saturation on torch maps where default muted paints look grey against bright deck planks.

 Does roughness matter on every map?

-Roughness is critical on glossy Bank marble and reflective Arcade machines.
-On House wallpaper it matters less, but matching matte versus shine still helps at close seeker range.
+Roughness is critical on glossy Warehouse concrete and reflective Pirate Cove barrel panels.
+On Mansion wallpaper it matters less, but matching matte versus shine still helps at close seeker range.

 When should I break freeze to repaint?